 Our Literary department will also be around in the Theatre503 foyer from 7pm on the aforementioned Writers Night on Tuesday 21st November; please do feel free to come and chat to them.
 There will also be a digital version of this conversation on Zoom with Roxy Cook, writer of the play, and our Literary Manager, Steve Harper on Monday 13th November at 7pm.
 Tickets can be booked for this Zoom session here.

 Our short play initiative is open to all early-career writers.
-Come on down to our writers night (the first preview of every show) and enjoy a £5 ticket and a chance to meet our literary department and the writer of the show.
-If you’re unable to make our writers night, our £5 writers ticket offer is then available for the second preview.
+Come on down to our writers night (the first preview of every show) and enjoy a £6 ticket and a chance to meet our literary department and the writer of the show.
+If you’re unable to make our writers night, our £6 writers ticket offer is also available up to and including the Saturday of previews.
 For more information on the dates of the writers nights, head over to the event page for the upcoming show.
-After watching the show feel free to join us for an online Writers Space later that week as a chance to find out more about the play, and the process of Rapid Write Response.
-To sign up for this, please fill out our Google Form HERE.
+Please email firstname.lastname@example.org to register as a Writer, if you have not already done so.

 – This is a great chance to introduce yourself as a writer to our Literary Department and to have your writing seen by the wider 503 team.